andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 The main novelty of the authors' approach is the learning setup that they define.
 Rather than focusing on the cross-entropy loss to ensure that correct sentences are selected, they adapt the REINFORCE (more information on REINFORCE <a href="https://www.quora.com/What-is-the-REINFORCE-algorithm" target="_blank">here</a>) reinforcement learning algorithm to directly obtain sentences with higher ROGUE scores (average of ROGUE-1, ROGUE-2, and ROGUE-L).

-The dataset they used were the One Billion Word Benchmark to pre-train word embeddings, and the CNN/DailyMail dataset to train the overall model.
+The datasets they used were the One Billion Word Benchmark one to pre-train word embeddings, and the CNN/DailyMail dataset to train the overall model.
 Their results show that in addition to the ROGUE (N=1, n=2, ROGUE-L) scores being comparable to models that don't use RL, their model is more informative based on human evaluation.
 When they asked people to answer questions based on the summaries, people's answers were the most accurate when using the authors' model.

 ![Narayan table]({{site.baseurl}}/assets/images/narayan-table.PNG){:height="50%" width="50%"}
 {:.article-img}